mprevite/MA705FinalDashboard/README.md

 - Office District: a list of all districts in Massachusetts that have an office being run for.
 - Campaign Donation Measures: a measure of campaign donations with three categories; Sum, Count, and Average.

+Please note that this Dashboard is functional in design and presentation.

 ### Data Sources